Warning

 Proposed amendments to the agenda may be submitted no later than fifteen (15) days before the meeting is to take place.

-The Secretary of the RB is responsible for the coordination of all RB planning and the organisation of meetings.
-In consultation with the Chair of the RB, the Secretary will produce and archive supporting documentation, records of meetings and decisions, and ensures circulation of information.
-The Secretary reports to the Chair of the RB.
-Terms of Reference for the Secretary of the RB are found in Appendix 2 to this Annex.
+The secretary of the RB is responsible for the coordination of all RB planning and the organization of meetings.
+In consultation with the chair of the RB, the secretary will produce and archive supporting documentation, records of meetings and decisions, and ensure circulation of information.
+The secretary reports to the chair of the RB.
+Terms of Reference for the Secretary of the RB are found in Appendix 2 to this Annex

-Members of the RB are responsible for responding to requests from the RB Secretary or Chair for comments and inputs to IMAS documents, such as existing, new or revised IMAS, TNMAs, T&EPs, the RB workplan or any other items of RB interest.
-Members shall provide informed and constructive comments, propose precise new text or clear concerns when responding to requests for comments.
-Members should refrain from providing generalised contributions.
+Members of the RB are responsible for responding to requests from the RB secretary or chair for comments and inputs to IMAS documents, such as existing, new or revised IMAS, TNMAs, T&EPs, the RB workplan or any other items of RB interest.
+Members shall provide informed and constructive comments and propose precise new text or clear concerns when responding to requests for comments.
+Members should refrain from providing generalized contributions.

-Representatives are responsible for seeking input from within their member organisation and representing their organisation’s common position.
-All inputs from a member organisation must be made through its representative.
+Representatives are responsible for seeking input from within their member organization and representing their organization’s common position.
+All inputs from a member organization must be made through its representative.

 It is possible that a representative may be asked by the RB to elicit the opinion of a selection of the functional group to which they belong.
 For instance, a commercial company member may be requested to elicit the views of other commercial companies.